oracle/node-oracledb/doc/api.md

 invalid data or an incorrect `WHERE` clause that causes more results to be returned.

+Oracle Database DATE, TIMESTAMP and TIMESTAMP WITH LOCAL TIME ZONE types can be bound as `DATE` for DML RETURNING.
+These types and ROWID can also be bound as `STRING`.

 An example of DML RETURNING binds is:

 ```javascript
 var oracledb = require('oracledb');